 Let's get back to the main focus of this article!
 Now it is time to define and explain the terminology of functional overreaching, nonfunctional overreaching, and overtraining.

 Many health and fitness professionals use overtraining as the term for the simple “under-recovery”, but let’s not get this confused with overreaching.
-Overreaching is defined as the accumulation of training loads which leads to performance decrements for a few days or weeks (Kreher & Schwartz, 2012).
+Overreaching is defined as the accumulation of training loads that leads to performance decrements for a few days or weeks (Kreher & Schwartz, 2012).
 If one stresses the body to extreme levels, it still likely won’t produce overtraining.
 The individual will more than likely be pretty damn sore for a few days, but if they follow a proper post and after training protocol, they will survive.
 However, if an individual continuously experiences extreme overreaching with additional stress and no recovery protocol is warranted, the result of overtraining is feasible (Kreher & Schwartz, 2012).

-Functional overreaching can be defined as an increase in training which induces a brief decline in performance but leads to an enhanced performance after recovery (Kreher & Schwartz, 2012).
+Functional overreaching can be defined as an increase in training that induces a brief decline in performance but leads to an enhanced performance after recovery (Kreher & Schwartz, 2012).
 The dip in performance parameters can be a few days to a few weeks depending on the program prescribed (Kreher & Schwartz, 2012).
 When incorporating functional overreaching into a program through thoughtful periodization, it can sequentially produce a positive outcome via super-compensation (Kreher & Schwartz, 2012).

 When developing a training program, coaches need to find the ideal balance between stress in training and outside of the facility.
 Stress is stress!
 When the body experiences stress, is produces an overload on the sympathetic nervous system.
 When not managed correctly, it can overwhelm the body and produce a variety of disturbances.

 Now nonfunctional overreaching is known to produce longer performance decrement for weeks to months (Kreher & Schwartz, 2012).
 In terms of psychological considerations, nonfunctional overreaching can produce psychological symptoms such as depression, anxiety, denial, and difficulty concentrating (Kreher & Schwartz, 2012).
-Although the diagnosis of psychologic conditions needs to come from a licensed professional, these conditions need to be known in the world of coaching.
+Although the diagnosis of psychological conditions needs to come from a licensed professional, these conditions need to be known in the world of coaching.
 Exercise psychology is just as important as physiological responses to produce optimal adaptations and enhance performance.

 When it comes to training, novice individuals that have not been training for a while may reach nonfunctional overreaching due to their newly introduced training routine and lack of recovery fundamentals.
 Roy (2015) provides an excellent article and explains that more is not always better!
 Thus, moving towards the implications that a good balance is needed when beginning a routine.
 When an individual continues to ignore the signs and symptoms of nonfunctional overreaching, injuries can occur or leads to overtraining.